 Until I researched for this post, I knew very little about disability insurance.
 All I knew was that my previous employer offered it.
 There's a whole infrastructure for disability, including federal and state government support, but it's limited in its protection.
 If you've wanted to learn more about disability insurance, I hope this article helps.

 Disability insurance covers you if something happens and you're unable to work and continue to earn an income at the levels you previously earned.
 Sometimes this means full disability, where you can't work at all, and sometimes this means partial disability, where you can work but unable to earn the same amount as before.

 The classic case is that of a heart attack.
 If it didn't happen as a result of your job, you wouldn't be covered by workers comp.
 And since you still have your job, you wouldn't be covered by unemployment or other government benefits.
-Your employer will often have coverage in the case of short term disability but that's a small percentage of your salary (40-60%) for a short period of time (30 days to 6 months, depending on your state).
+Your employer will often have coverage in the case of short term disability but that's a small percentage of your salary (40-60%) for a short period (30 days to 6 months, depending on your state).

 What happens if you need longer to recover?
 That's when you would fall under long-term disability insurance.
 Many large employers will offer a group long-term disability insurance that is paid for entirely by the company.
 When you get the benefits, you owe federal and state income tax on the benefits unless your employer also pays that.
-There is no law that requires an employer to offer long term disability coverage.
+No law requires an employer to offer long term disability coverage.
 Again, the coverage is about 60% of your salary and it starts after your short term ends.

-There are four types of disability insurance – short term disability, long term disability, Social Security disability, and workers compensation.
+There are four types of disability insurance – short term disability, long term disability, Social Security disability, and worker's compensation.